 A/B testing on Facebook and Instagram

 The easiest place to start A/B testing videos is Facebook (and Instagram).
 The Facebook platform is a marketer’s dream and A/B testing is deeply embedded in the Facebook Ads Manager.
-For in-depth instructions and tips, read our article about A/B testing on Facebook.
+For instructions and tips, read our article about A/B testing on Facebook.

 A/B testing on your homepage